ShaqtinAFool/My/os_init_set.md

 				Are you sure you want to continue connecting (yes/no)? yes
 				Warning: Permanently added 'github.com,192.30.253.112' (RSA) to the list of known hosts.
 				Hi ShaqtinAFool!
 You've successfully authenticated, but GitHub does not provide shell access.
-			- 設定識別資料:
+			- 設定識別資料
-				- git config --global user.email "註冊電子郵件"
+				- git config --global user.email "xxx@xxx"
 				- git config --global user.name "John Doe"
 			- done !